-- The student's age, maturity, and ability to understand consequences; - The student's disciplinary record including the nature of any prior misconduct and the number of prior instances of misconduct; - Any previous disciplinary consequences and/or interventions used and the student's response to those interventions; - The circumstances and/or context in which the behavior occurred; - The student's IEP, 504 Accommodation Plan, or designation as a student suspected of having a disability if applicable; - The student's current FBA (Functional Behavioral Assessment) and BIP (Behavior Intervention Plan) if applicable; - At the discretion of administration, individuals may participate in restorative practice strategies and/or educational components, when appropriate
+- The student's age, maturity, and ability to understand consequences. - The student's disciplinary record including the nature of any prior misconduct and the number of prior instances of misconduct frequency of prior incidents. - The effectiveness of Any previous disciplinary consequences and/ actions or interventions used and the student's response to those interventions; - The circumstances and or context in which the behavior occurred. - The student's IEP, 504 Accommodation Plan, or designation as a student suspected of having a disability status if applicable. - The student's current FBA (Functional Behavioral Assessment) and BIP (Behavior Intervention Plan) if applicable. - When appropriate and at the discretion of administration, individuals may participate in restorative practice strategies and/or educational components,